What is VectorStyler

 Link to any object shape in the envelope distortion effect, to create shared envelope geometries.

 A variant of mesh distortion supported by VectorStyler is the Envelope distortion.
-In the Envelope, only the outer shape of a mesh is defined, and the corners of an object are stretched to the shape.
+In the Envelope, only the outer shape of a mesh is defined, and the distorted objects are stretched to this envelope shape.
 Since there is a single shape, the Envelope distortion can be defined using a closed shape style or reference to any closed shaped object.

 Another VectorStyler specific shape (and image) effect is the Bending distortion.
 In Bending, an object (or a group of objects) is distorted along an arbitrarily shaped curve.
 The curve can be edited using the standard Node Tool.
 The bent object is stretched along the curve similar to a brush paint.